QwenLM/Qwen2.5/examples/speed-benchmark/README.md

 ### 4. Results

-Please check the `outputs` directory, which includes two directories by default: `transformer` and `vllm`, containing the experiments results for HuggingFace transformers and vLLM, respectively.
+Please check the `outputs` directory, which includes two directories by default: `transformers` and `vllm`, containing the experiments results for HuggingFace transformers and vLLM, respectively.